camerensmith/gwent-electron/README.md

 ---

-### Witchers - Complete Rework
+### Witchers - Complete Rework and Faction Change

 Added many lore-ful witchers that were not present.
-This is perhaps the most unique faction.
+This is, perhaps, the single most unique faction.

 **Unique Features:**
 - Unlike other factions, they don't have access to neutrals like Decoy, Scorch, Cull